 The planners also squeezed in a new City Library, which wiggles around into the remaining space at the back of the square.
 They even managed to include a water feature, though it’s hard to see why we need this one.

-Inside, the sense of mild unease continues: the overwhelming experience is escalators, event spaces, restaurants, and noise.
-I’ve not yet really made it through to the books.
+Inside the library there’s a mild sense of unease: the overwhelming experience is escalators, event spaces, restaurants, and noise.
+I’ve not yet really made it through to the books, but this doesn’t matter because the whole building is currently closed for earthquake strengthening.
+Perhaps it’ll be nicer when it re-opens.